AlgoMaster Logo

 Intuition

-The most natural approach: walk through the array, count how many times you've seen the current value, and only write it to the result if the count is 2 or less.
-Since the array is sorted, tracking the count is straightforward: every time the value changes, reset the count to 1.
+Walk through the array while tracking how many times the current value has appeared in a row, and write an element to the result only when that running count is 2 or less.
+Because the array is sorted, maintaining the count needs no extra structure: every time the value changes from the previous one, reset the count to 1; otherwise increment it.

 Algorithm